 Lafosse invented a Butterfly Design System that makes it possible to come up with a range of different variations using the same basic fold sequence.

 Note: This post contains affiliate links.
 See Disclosure below for more information.

-This Design System is explained in his kit Origami Butterflies, which is available from either the UK or US Amazon sites.
+This Design System is explained in his kit Origami Butterflies, which is available from Amazon.
+Click here to check prices and availability.
 There are two versions of Lafosse’s Origami Butterfly kit.
 One with a DVD and six models, and one with no DVD but with twelve designs.
 I recommend getting the one with more models as the models are not hard and the diagrams in the booklets are clear.
 The kit comes with two booklets: Origami Butterflies Books 1 & 2, and a selection of kami to fold the butterflies.
 Book 1 explains Lafosse’s Butterfly design system and how to vary the folds to create different butterflies, then presents four sample projects using this approach.
 Book 2 has a further 8 butterfly types to attempt.

 All the butterflies in this picture are chosen from the 12 models in Lafosse’s kit.
 Working clockwise from the top left, these are:

 All of the butterflies in Lafosse’s kit are of intermediate complexity, but anyone who is capable of folding reasonably accurately and making a squash fold should find the designs fairly accessible.
 They can be folded from most paper types and sizes, in five to ten minutes.
 This includes kami – which is included in the kit.